-Element Performance condition detail RR pre grant and pre vest assessments Pre grant assessment purpose: Determines whether any reduction should be made to RR award value and is primarily based on outcomes in the prior financial year.
-Pre vest assessment purpose: De outcomes over the four-year perfo termines whether the RR amount award primance period. ded should vest in full and is based on outcomes in either the current or overall impact is fair and proportic are likely to be considered first, and prior years (i.e., adjustments to STVR and onate to the severity of the outcome.
-The d as the award of RR is future focused, it djustments already applied for the same event/ d LTVR, malus and clawback), to ensure the erefore, given other remuneration adjustments is anticipated that RR will be allocated at e assessment steps determines otherwise.
+Element Performance condition detail RR pre grant and pre vest Pre grant assessment purpose: Determines whether any reduction should be made to RR award value and is primarily based on outcomes in the prior financial year. assessments Pre vest assessment purpose: De outcomes over the four-year perfo termines whether the RR amount award ormance period. ded should vest in full and is based on The pre grant and pre vest assessments also take into consideration any adjustments already applied for the same event/ outcomes in either the current or prior years (i.e., adjustments to STVR and LTVR, malus and clawback), to ensure the overall impact is fair and proportionate to the severity of the outcome.
+Therefore, given other remuneration adjustments are likely to be considered first, and as the award of RR is future focused, it is anticipated that RR will be allocated at maximum value in most years - unless the outcome of the following three assessment steps determines otherwise.
 STEP 1 Assess Prudential soundness STEP 2 Assess risk measures STEP 3 Apply Board discretion Nil award if ANZ does not meet capital ratio and liquidity prudential minimums.
 Consideration of any Material Risk Outcomes from executive actions or inactions which is expected to/or has resulted in significant impacts.
 Consideration of any significant adverse change in APRA's Active Supervision level.
 Consideration of Risk Culture (additional measure for pre vest) that examines whether or not ANZ has maintained (or made progress towards) a sound risk culture, considering both executive actions or inactions.
-Board to determine whether any reduction should be made to LTVR RR outcome based on consideration of a range of factors, including: the outcomes from steps 1 and 2; the impact, if any, of the issue/s on ANZ's reputation/standing in the market; whether the issue was specific to ANZ, the banking industry or the broader market; any impacts already applied (e.g., re downward adjustment mechanisms, pre grant assessment impact to LTVR RR); whether any impact should be made on an individual or collective basis.
+Board to determine whether any reduction should be made to LTVR RR outcome based on consideration of a range of factors, including: the outcomes from steps 1 and 2; the impact, if any, of the issue/s on ANZ's reputation/standing in the market; whether the issue was specific to ANZ, the banking industry or the broader market; any impacts already applied (e.g., re downward adjustment mechanisms, progrant assessment impact to LTVR RR); whether any impact should be made on an individual or collective basis.